sematgt/devblog/content/posts/2020-05-26_Asynchronicity_in_JS.md

 // > Object {userId: 1, id: 1, title: "delectus aut autem", completed: false}
 ```

 When the `fetch` method has received a response with HTTP-headers, the **1st promise** resolves and returns a `Response` object.
 In order to get the body with data you need to call `response.json` method.
 It will either return a promise (the **2nd**) which resolves when the data is fully loaded.
-The **second promise ** returns fetched data in JSON.
+The **2nd promise** returns fetched data in JSON.
 That's why you need to use two `.then` calls.

 ## `Async/await`